-There will be a substantially reduced fee for years when you are studying or working abroad or doing a UK work placement, and for part-time courses.
-See Fees for details.
-In addition, students eligible for our financial support package and opting to receive this as a fee waiver could see their fees reduced by up to £6,000 in year 1.
+There will be a substantially reduced fee for a year spent studying or working abroad or doing a UK work placement, and for part-time courses.
+See our fees page for details.
+Also, students who are eligible for our financial support package and choose to receive this as a fee waiver could see their fees reduced by up to £3,000 during a foundation year and £2,500 in year 1 of an undergraduate degree.

-It's important to remember that tuition fees for 2013 will not have to be paid up front.
-Support is available from both the government and the University of Leeds.
+It's important to remember that tuition fees for 2015 will not have to be paid up front.
+Support for tuition fees and living costs is available from both the government and the University of Leeds.

-All the University of Leeds support is non-repayable, it is designed to ensure anyone with the talent and potential to benefit - regardless of background - can take advantage of a Leeds education.
+All University of Leeds support is non-repayable; it is designed to ensure anyone with the talent and potential to benefit, regardless of background, can take advantage of a Leeds education.
 Support is:

-There are two types of funding available at Leeds:
+There are three types of funding available at Leeds:

-1. Automatic funding - Leeds Financial Support (LFS) and National Scholarship Programme (NSP)
+1. Automatic funding based on household income - Leeds Financial Support (LFS)

-No separate application is needed for this means-tested funding; all you need to do is apply for means-tested government support (ie grant, loans).
+No separate application is needed for this means-tested funding; all you need to do is apply for means-tested government support (i.e. grant, loans) and allow the results of the means test to be shared with the University.
 Student Finance England will work out how much loan and grant you can have based on your household income and they will inform us (provided you agree to share this information).
-Based on the information they send to us we will then make an automatic non-repayable award to you if you are eligible.
-You will be contacted to confirm the award and asked to make a choice about how you would like the award to be paid.
-If you are taking a cash award you will be asked to provide your bank details via an online form.

-You will only start to repay your tuition and maintenance loans after you have left higher education and are earning at least £21,000.
-This £21,000 threshold is planned to increase in line with earnings from 2016 onwards.
-If for any reason your income falls below £21,000 your repayments will automatically be suspended, for example if you take maternity leave or a career break.
+You will only start to repay your tuition and maintenance loans after you have left higher education and are earning above the repayment threshold.
+The repayment threshold is currently set at £21,000 but is planned to increase in line with earnings from 2016 onwards.
+If you have started to make repayments and your income later falls below the repayment threshold, (eg if you have a career break), your repayments will automatically be suspended until you start earning above the threshold again.

-The amount repaid each month will depend on your earnings - repayments will be 9% of your income above £21,000.
-This means that the first £21,000 per year (£1,750 per month) will never be subject to any student loan repayments.
+The amount repaid each month depends on your earnings: repayments are 9% of your income above the repayment threshold.
+(This means that the amount up to the income repayment threshold, currently the first £21,000 per year or £1,750 per month, is not subject to any student loan repayments).

 Interest on your loan will be charged at inflation (based on the RPI) plus 3% while you are studying, and up until the April after you leave university.

-From the April after you leave university, if you are earning below £21,000, interest will be applied at the rate of inflation.
+From the April after you leave university, if you are earning below £21,000 then interest will be applied at the rate of inflation (RPI) only.